LZUOSS/EasyQuiz/README.md

 EasyQuiz
 ===========

-This is a quiz system based on jQuery.
+This is a quiz system based on jQuery.<br>
 Modified from a project shared with the public for free by the original author.

 Usage
 -----------